 Measure the strength of your CPU by its frequency by checking the GHz unit.
 The higher the number of processors a CPU has, the stronger the laptop.
-For example, a 4.0GHz processor is powerful than a 2.0GHz processor.
+For example, a 4.0GHz processor is twice as powerful as a 2.0GHz processor.
 Also, consider the number of cores in a CPU.
-The more cores the CPU has, the more functional it is.
-Therefore, get a computer that has at least dual core with 2.5GHz to make sure your music software works efficiently.
+The more cores the CPU has, the better it will be at running many programs at one time.
+Therefore, get a computer that has at least quad core with 2.5GHz to ensure your music software works efficiently.

 Another important factor to consider is the RAM.
 RAM stands for Random Access Memory.
 The RAM acts as a short-term memory for your computer, but it is different from the hard drive.
 The hard drive stores and archives 99% of its files on the computer.
 The computer RAM determines the speed of your computer in running programs and tasks because it temporarily stores codes needed to run programs.
 For smooth music creation, get a RAM that is powerful enough to run multiple tasks at the same time.
 RAM is measured in Gigabytes.
 For smooth work, get a computer with at least 8GB of RAM.